metersquared/metersquared.github.io/docs/_posts/2020-12-13-einstein_notation.markdown

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>A fair question to ask would be, "$$\text{How can I evaluate }\epsilon_{ijk}  \epsilon_{ilm}\text{?}$$".
-We can get the answer by thinking about the summing over the indices.
-You can see that the indices $i$ is already used in the both of the epsilon tensor and since recurring number would lead to 0, we only have a choice of k not equal to j and i and m not equal to l and i (i.e. if i=1, then j=2 or 3 and k takes the rest).
+<p>A fair question to ask would be, $$\text{"How can I evaluate }\epsilon_{ijk}  \epsilon_{ilm}\text{?"}$$We can get the answer by thinking about the summing over the indices.
+You can see that the indices i is already used in the both of the epsilon tensor and since recurring number would lead to 0, we only have a choice of k not equal to j and i and m not equal to l and i (i.e. if i=1, then j=2 or 3 and k takes the rest).
 So we can seperate the sums for the case of :</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->